Descenders: Development

 RageSquid was part of a game studio incubation program at the Dutch Game Garden in Utrecht.
 The developers there noted a lack of extreme sports video games on the market.
 Having grown up with several such games they decided to make their own to see if there was still a market for it.
 Prior to deciding on mountain biking the team considered other sports including rock climbing and wing suiting amongst others.
 At one point they prototyped a pogo stick game which "was hilarious to look at, but it was hard to make a fun game out of it".
 In addition to Extreme Sport games the team also enjoyed roguelikes such as Spelunky and FTL and decided to combine the two genres and "fell in love with the result and decided to continue along that path".

 Early on the team struggled with getting the physics right feeling that a good physics system was make or break for the game.
 As such the team spent the first few months designing one before working on the rest of the game with RageSquid stating that the Skate series was the team's biggest inspiration for this aspect.
 For tricks RageSquid opted against having a list of preset button combinations instead opting for a system about "combining motions" which they stated makes the final game "more about expressing a personal style, which makes it more of a genuine extreme sports experience".

 Reception

 Descenders received "generally favorable" reviews, according to review aggregator Metacritic.

 Mitch Bowman of PC Gamer felt optimistic about Descenders progress, criticizing its lack of variety in features while praising the variety in level design.
 Tim Rogers of Kotaku called the game "fast and smooth", and commented about the nauseating thrill the framerate gave him.
 Matthew Kato at Game Informer praised the branching level structure.
 Brendan Caldwell of Rock, Paper, Shotgun enjoyed the humour of the game, but was not impressed at the cosmetic rewards and the level design.
-Dante Douglas at Polygon gave the early access version of the game a 7.0, praising the procedural generation while criticizing the tight controls.
+Dante Douglas at Polygon gave the early access version of the game a 7.0, praising the tight controls and presentation.